Skrrytch/map2mc/README.md

 ![Mountains Map][realmap_mountains]
 ![Minecraft][realmap_mcworld]

-[realmap_terrain]: doc/images/realmap-terrain-small.bmp "surface bitmap"
+[realmap_terrain]: doc/images/realmap-terrain-small.bmp "normal mapo"
-[realmap_mountains]: doc/images/realmap-mountains-small.bmp "terrain bitmap"
+[realmap_mountains]: doc/images/realmap-mountains-small.bmp "mountains map"
-[realmap_mcworld]: doc/images/realmap-mcworld-small.png "terrain bitmap"
+[realmap_mcworld]: doc/images/realmap-mcworld-small.png "Minecraft"

 The area which you can see in the screenshot from Minecraft is highlighted in the terrain map.